Almost89/floating-ui-rbx/README.md

 ## Progress

-> Status: Usable... probably.
+> Status: Most of the middleware is completely untested.
 I wouldn't suggest using this in production yet.

 - [ ] [`core`](/modules/core/)
   - [x] `computePosition`, `computeCoordsFromPlacement`, and `detectOverflow`